 I Just Bought Legal Weed

-The author and leading legalization proponent Mason Tvert smell victory in the air.
+The author and leading legalisation proponent Mason Tvert smell victory in the air

-Mason's comparison is so apt it actually served as the theme of Tuesday night's New Year's Eve cannabis industry fundraiser for the Rocky Mountain Hemp Association, a high-class affair that featured elaborately costumed flappers and bootleggers, plus oversized newspaper clippings from the day Denver's taverns finally re-opened to the public.
-Including one anti-prohibition Denver Post editorial of that era calling on status-quo lawmakers to “turn over a new leaf.”
+Mason's comparison served as the theme of Tuesday night's New Year's Eve cannabis industry fundraiser for the Rocky Mountain Hemp Association.
+It was a high-class affair that featured elaborately costumed flappers and bootleggers, plus oversized newspaper clippings from the day back in 1933 when Denver's taverns finally re-opened to the public.
+One anti-prohibition Denver Post editorial of that era called on status-quo lawmakers to “turn over a new leaf”.

 Just before midnight struck, I caught up with Susan Squibb, newly hired as the Post's first-ever marijuana advice columnist.
-Previously author of the “Ask Lady Cannabis” column in a local pot-culture newspaper, Squibb actually first started dispensing marijuana advice during a six-year run selling hemp ice cream sandwiches from an officially licensed stand inside Red Rock's Amphitheater in Golden, Colorado.
+In pot terms, Squibb has paid her dues.
+Previously author of the “Ask Lady Cannabis” column in a local weed-culture newspaper, Squibb actually first started dispensing marijuana advice during a six-year run selling hemp ice-cream sandwiches from an officially licensed stand inside Red Rock's Amphitheater in Golden, Colorado.

-When I asked Susan for advice on how to approach my own impending first legal purchase of recreational cannabis, she recommended trying to savor the moment.
+When I asked Susan for advice on how to approach my own impending first legal purchase of recreational cannabis, she recommended trying to savour the moment.

 Hempy New Year!

-Not long after belting out "Auld Lang Syne," I decided to head over to 3D Cannabis Center—one of the new retail pot stores I profiled Tuesday—to see if eager herbal enthusiasts had already started gathering in the parking lot, despite rapidly dropping temperatures and a chance of snow.
-Arriving around 12:45 AM, I found about a dozen cars scattered around the parking lot, but quickly learned they almost all belonged to the staff, who were inside pulling an all-nighter, which mostly consisted of packaging pre-weighed eighths and grams of cannabis in child-resistant bags.
+Not long after belting out "Auld Lang Syne", I decided to head over to 3D Cannabis Center – one of the new retail pot stores I profiled Tuesday – to see if eager herbal enthusiasts had already started gathering in the parking lot, despite rapidly dropping temperatures and a chance of snow.
+Arriving just after midday, I found about a dozen cars scattered around the parking lot, but quickly learned they almost all belonged to the staff, who were inside pulling an all-nighter, which mostly consisted of packaging pre-weighed eighths and grams of cannabis in child-resistant bags.

 The sparse crowd did, however, mean no lines for the doughnuts and funnel cakes for sale from a local food vendor already on site.
 While I waited for those sweet treats, one of the kitchen crew (who I later ran into in line to buy pot) explained that two guys had actually shown up from Florida and pitched a tent, but then it got too cold for them so they decided to sleep in their car.
 My new best bud also pointed out the official sign up sheet, to which I added my name, securing the eighth spot in line.

-A reassuringly low number, given the ongoing rumors of a possible statewide legal pot shortage.
+A reassuringly low number, given the ongoing rumours of a possible statewide legal pot shortage.

 In any other context, standing around with a bunch of lamestream media types while the cameras whirl and political flacks flap their gums ranks right up there with stubbing my toe real hard.
 But this was different.
 Other than the few openly hostile assholes I encountered among the media scrum, everyone seemed ready to actually learn a thing or two at this particular press event.
 Of course, since the media played such a huge role in making marijuana illegal, and keeping it illegal for so long, that seemed like the least they could do.